lenavoigt/mass-disk-processor/README.md

 # Specifying a Plugin Order for Metric Collection Runs

-If you'd like to run MDP plugins in a specific oder, you need to specify the plugin order in the `plugin_order_config.py` (using the specified plugin names).
+If you'd like to run MDP plugins in a specific order, you need to specify the plugin order in the `plugin_order_config.py` (using the specified plugin names).